 - Interrupt Me!
 This strategy is simple.
 Ask students to interrupt you.
 The feedback they give you is the most important feedback.
 Whenever they are confused and uncertain, you want to know about it.
 You want to see the learning through their eyes.
 That is the zone of development where learning occurs!
-During reading, during lecture, during modeling…anytime.
+During reading, during lectures, during modeling…anytime.
 Ask students to interrupt me!

 Visible Learning, Real Results

 This post started out claiming 200% greater growth.
 This was the result of an action research study (described below) where we used only a handful of visible learning strategies.

 There is ample evidence (see the research here) that visible learning strategies produce massive results!
 You may already use some of the strategies above.
 Here are the strategies we used and the results we achieved.